Homeowners Insurance

 Key Takeaways

-• Homeowners, renters, and landlord insurance all protect property — but they cover fundamentally different things based on who owns the structure and who lives in it.
+• Homeowners, renters, and landlord insurance all protect property, but they cover different things based on who owns the structure and who lives in it.

 • Renters insurance does NOT come from your landlord’s policy.
-If you rent and don’t carry your own policy, your personal belongings and liability are completely unprotected.
+If you rent without your own policy, your belongings and liability are completely unprotected.

-• Landlord insurance covers the building and the landlord’s liability — but never the tenant’s belongings or the tenant’s personal liability.
+• Landlord insurance covers the building and the landlord’s liability, never the tenant’s belongings or the tenant’s personal liability.

-• Renters insurance is remarkably cheap — typically $15–$30/month — and is one of the most underused protections available to tenants.
+• Renters insurance typically runs $15–$30 per month and is one of the most underused protections available to tenants.

 Three Living Situations, Three Different Policies